cassilup/ng2chat/README.md

-# Angular 2 Workshop: ng2chat
+# Angular2 Workshop: ng2chat

 ## Introduction
-Starting from the [official Socket.io chat example](https://github.com/rauchg/chat-example), we are building an Angular 2 chat app in order to explore some of Angular's features.
+Starting from the [official Socket.io chat example](https://github.com/rauchg/chat-example), we are building an Angular2 chat app in order to explore some of Angular's features.

 We will be using Webpack for bundling all the assets together.

 The Workshop has 2 sections:
 1. Tooling & Initial Configuration
-2. Writing the Angular 2 Application
+2. Writing the Angular2 Application

 Topics we will be covering during this workshop:
-* Angular 2
+* Angular2
 * TypeScript (and Typings)
 * ES6
-* Webpack (Loaders, Dev Server)
+* Webpack (Loaders, Dev Server, Plugins)
 * Web Components (with inline templates and styles)
 * NPM as Task Runner
 * Jasmine & Karma